withabubaker/LHL-SQL-Project/cleaning_data.md

 UPDATE all_sessions
 SET product_category = 'NA'
-WHERE product_category = '' -- unified the empty value to NA
+WHERE product_category = '' OR product_category IS NULL -- unified the empty value to NA

 UPDATE all_sessions
 SET v2productcategory = 'NA'